 Yuck.
 I don’t really even like this one.
 The way you do it is just make a selection of a photo or whatever, about 1 pixel wide, and then stretch it.
 DONE!
 Call it a day and open a new bank account, if you’re Gerhard Richter.

 The thing that’s weird to me about this is when I first discovered this technique I didn’t think it was in and of itself worth calling art, partly because it was way too easy to produce, but also because it was just horizontal stripes.
-It isn’t aesthetically interesting or beautiful enough.
-I mean, shit, the ones I knocked out above were created with zero aesthetic contemplation.
-I just opened a file and executed the procedure.
-I didn’t tweak it, didn’t try multiple times, didn’t carefully select anything.
+Now it is blue-chip, vanguard, high art worth hundreds of thousands of dollars a pop because of the visionary brilliance of the famous artist.
+OK.

-There’s just not enough in horizontal stripe paintings.
+There’s just not enough in horizontal stripe paintings for my tastes.
 Gotta’ do something more with it.
-Instead I gather he made thousands of these things.
+Instead I gather he made hundreds of these things.
 And the people fawned.
 Oh how they did.
 And they bought.

 Not, I thought, much better than psychedelic wall paper.